as-ideas/DeepForcedAligner/README.md

 With this tool you can create accurate text-audio alignments given a bunch of audio files and their transcription.
 The alignments can for example be used to train text-to-speech models such as
 [FastSpeech](https://arxiv.org/abs/1905.09263?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%253A+arxiv%252FQSXk+%2528ExcitingAds%2521+cs+updates+on+arXiv.org%2529).
 In comparison to other forced alignment tools this repo has following advantages:

-- **Polyglot:** By design, the DFA is language-agnostic and can align charater or phonemes.
+- **Multilingual:** By design, the DFA is language-agnostic and can align both characters or phonemes.
-- **Robustness:** Alignment has a high tolerance for text errors and special (silent) characters.
+- **Robustness:** The alignment extraction is highly tolerant against text errors and silent characters.
 - **Convenience:** Easy installation with no extra dependencies.
-You can provide your own data in the standard LJSpeech format with no extra preprocessing (such as phoneme mappings etc.).
+You can provide your own data in the standard LJSpeech format without special preprocessing (such as applying phonetic dictionaries, non-speech annotations etc.).

 The approach is based on training a simple speech recognition model with CTC loss on mel spectrograms extracted from the wav files.